 We have outstanding two different series of senior subordinated notes with similar terms.
-The notes bear interest at $9^{3}{/8}\%$ and will mature on February 1, 2009.
+The notes bear interest at 93/8% and will mature on February 1, 2009.
 We pay interest on the notes on February 1 and August 1 of each year.
 The notes are unsecured senior subordinated obligations and are subordinated to all of our existing and future senior indebtedness.
 The notes are guaranteed on a senior subordinated basis by all of our subsidiaries.
 Under the terms of the notes, we are required to comply with various affirmative and negative covenants including (1) restrictions on additional indebtedness, and (2) restrictions on liens, guarantees and dividends.
-During the six months ended March 31, 2004, we redeemed \$75.0 million principal amount of our senior subordinated notes, paying a call premium of 4.7%, or \$3.5 million.
+During the nine months ended June 30, 2004, we redeemed \$75.0 million principal amount of our senior subordinated notes, paying a call premium of 4.7%, or \$3.5 million.
 This premium along with a write off of previously capitalized deferred financing costs of \$1.6 million was recorded as a loss in other income and expense.
-At March 31, 2005, we had \$172.9 million in outstanding senior subordinated notes.
+At June 30, 2005, we had \$172.9 million in outstanding senior subordinated notes.
 We failed to timely file our June 30, 2004 Form 10-Q resulting in defaults under the indenture relating to our subordinated debt and senior secured credit facility.
 We have since cured all defaults under our subordinated debt.
+If the senior credit facility is accelerated as a result of the existing default, then the trustee may declare a default under the senior subordinated notes.